2023 - 2026 Local 39 Memorandum of Understanding: Article 8: Hours of Work and Overtime

 8.11 Overtime Compensation

-Overtime earned shall be compensated either in cash at one and one-half (1.5) times the employee's base hourly rate or as compensatory time off (CTO) at the rate of one and one-half (1.5) hours for each hour earned.
+Overtime earned shall be compensated either in cash or as compensatory time off (CTO) at the appropriate rate as described in Section 8.10.

-In the event that the compensation of hours at overtime under Sections 8.1 through 8.11 results in an employee's total regular hours in the pay period, exclusive of overtime, being fewer than the employee's regularly scheduled hours, such overtime hours shall be compensated by separating overtime hours worked into regular time (paid at the base hourly rate) and half-time pay (paid at half the base hourly rate) up to a minimum of the employee's allocated biweekly schedule and a maximum of one hundred and twenty (120) hours biweekly.
+In the event that the compensation of hours at overtime under Sections 8.1 through 8.11 results in an employee’s total regular hours in the pay period, exclusive of overtime, being fewer than the employee’s regularly scheduled hours, such overtime hours shall be compensated by separating overtime hours paid at 1.5 times the base hourly rate worked into regular time (paid at 1.0 times the base hourly rate) and half-time pay (paid at half (0.5) times the base hourly rate), or such double-time hours shall be compensated by separating double-time hours worked into regular time (paid at 1.0 times the base hourly rate) and straight-time overtime (paid at 1.0 times the base hourly rate), and in accordance with the paragraph above, up to a minimum of the employee’s allocated biweekly schedule and a maximum of one hundred and twenty (120) hours biweekly.

 8.12 Compensatory Time Off (CTO) Accrual

-An employee assigned to overtime and eligible for compensatory time off (CTO) shall make an irrevocable choice each time overtime is earned whether to be compensated in cash at the employee's base hourly rate or in compensatory time off until the employee has accrued credit for a maximum of forty (40) hours of compensatory time.
-The County has the right to specify how an employee will be compensated for additional overtime when an employee has an accumulation of forty (40) hours of compensatory time up to a maximum of one hundred and twenty (120) hours of compensatory time.
-This decision is final and not subject to grievance or appeal.
-After one hundred and twenty (120) hours of compensatory time has been accumulated, the department must compensate the employee in cash for any additional overtime worked.
+An employee assigned to overtime and eligible for compensatory time off (CTO) shall make an irrevocable choice each time overtime is earned whether to be compensated in cash at the employee’s base hourly rate or in compensatory time off until the employee has accrued credit for a maximum of one hundred twenty (120) hours of compensatory time.
+After one hundred twenty (120) hours of compensatory time has been accumulated, the department must compensate the employee in cash for any additional overtime worked.

 - CTO Accrual – Sonoma County Fair And Exposition Employees